zextras/carbonio-shell-ui/api-extractor/carbonio-shell-ui.api.md

 // lib/boot/app/app-loader-setters.d.ts:15:5 - (ae-forgotten-export) The symbol "getEditSettingsForApp" needs to be exported by the entry point lib.d.ts
 // lib/network/edit-settings.d.ts:3:5 - (ae-forgotten-export) The symbol "ModifyPropertiesResponse" needs to be exported by the entry point lib.d.ts
 // lib/network/edit-settings.d.ts:4:5 - (ae-forgotten-export) The symbol "ModifyPrefsResponse" needs to be exported by the entry point lib.d.ts
+// lib/network/edit-settings.d.ts:5:5 - (ae-forgotten-export) The symbol "ModifyIdentityResponse" needs to be exported by the entry point lib.d.ts
+// lib/network/edit-settings.d.ts:6:5 - (ae-forgotten-export) The symbol "DeleteIdentityResponse" needs to be exported by the entry point lib.d.ts
+// lib/network/edit-settings.d.ts:7:5 - (ae-forgotten-export) The symbol "CreateIdentityResponse" needs to be exported by the entry point lib.d.ts
 // lib/network/edit-settings.d.ts:8:5 - (ae-forgotten-export) The symbol "RevokeRightsResponse" needs to be exported by the entry point lib.d.ts
 // lib/network/edit-settings.d.ts:9:5 - (ae-forgotten-export) The symbol "GrantRightsResponse" needs to be exported by the entry point lib.d.ts
-// lib/settings/accounts-settings.d.ts:9:5 - (ae-forgotten-export) The symbol "ModifyIdentityResponse" needs to be exported by the entry point lib.d.ts
-// lib/settings/accounts-settings.d.ts:10:5 - (ae-forgotten-export) The symbol "DeleteIdentityResponse" needs to be exported by the entry point lib.d.ts
-// lib/settings/accounts-settings.d.ts:11:5 - (ae-forgotten-export) The symbol "CreateIdentityResponse" needs to be exported by the entry point lib.d.ts
 // lib/settings/components/settings-header.d.ts:5:5 - (ae-forgotten-export) The symbol "RouteLeavingGuardProps" needs to be exported by the entry point lib.d.ts
-// lib/store/account/hooks.d.ts:5:5 - (ae-forgotten-export) The symbol "UpdateAccount" needs to be exported by the entry point lib.d.ts
-// lib/store/account/hooks.d.ts:11:5 - (ae-forgotten-export) The symbol "UpdateSettings" needs to be exported by the entry point lib.d.ts
 // lib/store/app/store.d.ts:23:5 - (ae-forgotten-export) The symbol "CarbonioModule" needs to be exported by the entry point lib.d.ts
 // lib/store/app/store.d.ts:25:5 - (ae-forgotten-export) The symbol "AppRouteDescriptor" needs to be exported by the entry point lib.d.ts
 // lib/store/app/store.d.ts:30:5 - (ae-forgotten-export) The symbol "BoardView" needs to be exported by the entry point lib.d.ts